Fall foliage has peaked in the Washington region, and it’s magnificent

 If you’re headed into higher elevations west, you’ll encounter past peak conditions with yellows predominant.

 In its final foliage update video for the year, Shenandoah National Park indicates lower elevations are still holding on to significant color.
-In high elevations, “you might have to look a little harder, but it’s still there,” it said.
+In high elevations “you might have to look a little harder, but it’s still there,” it said.

 Weekend weather forecast